Two-Factor Authentication (2FA)

 Definition

-Two-factor authentication (2FA) is a security method that requires users to provide two distinct forms of identification before accessing an account.
-The first factor is typically a password, while the second is something the user physically possesses, such as a code from a mobile authenticator app or an SMS message.
-This layered approach ensures that a compromised password alone is not enough to gain access.
+Two-factor authentication (2FA) is a security method that requires users to provide two distinct forms of identification before accessing an account or resource.
+The first factor is typically something you know, such as a password or PIN.
+The second factor is something you have, like a code from a mobile authenticator app, an SMS message, or a hardware security key.
+By combining two independent verification steps, 2FA ensures that a compromised password alone is not enough to gain access.
+This principle extends beyond login screens — it can also protect access to shared documents and publications.

 Why It Matters